-C. Chemical Procurement, Distribution, and Storage

-- 1. Procurement: Before a substance is received, those who will be involved should know information on proper handling, storage, and disposal.
-No container shall be accepted without an adequate identifying label and MSDS/SDS (Safety Data Sheets).
+- C. Chemical Procurement, Distribution, and Storage - 1.
+Procurement: Before a substance is received, those who will be involved should know information on proper handling, storage, and disposal.
+No container shall be accepted without an adequate identifying label and SDS (Safety Data Sheets).
 All substances should be received in a central location. - 2.
 Stockrooms/Storerooms: All laboratory chemicals should be stored in locked or secure rooms and cabinets.
-The storage room should provide enough space for proper arrangement of chemicals by compatibility groups, and should also provide proper ventilation and fire protection.
+The storage room should provide enough space for proper arrangement of chemicals by compatibility groups and should also provide proper ventilation and fire protection.
 Stored chemicals should be examined at least annually for replacement, deterioration, and container integrity.
-Stockrooms should not be used as Laboratory experiment areas. - 3.
-Distribution: When chemicals are hand carried, precautions should be taken to avoid any breakage or chemical exposure to the individual. - 4.
-Laboratory Storage: Only those chemicals being used for that day's experiments should be stored in the classroom.
+Stockrooms should not be used as Laboratory experiment areas.
+No chemicals shall be stored above eye height and caustic materials stored on lower shelves. - 3.
+Distribution: When chemicals are hand carried, precautions should be taken to avoid any breakage or chemical exposure to the individual.

+- 4. Laboratory Storage: Only those chemicals being used for that day's experiments should be stored in the classroom.
 At the end of the day all items should be properly discarded or returned to the storeroom.
 A small amount of chemicals for one lab experiment may be securely stored in the classroom.
-At the conclusion of the laboratory, the chemicals must be returned to the storeroom or properly disposed of.

-D. Housekeeping, Maintenance, and Inspections

-- 1. Cleaning: Floors should be cleaned regularly. - 2.
+At the conclusion of the laboratory, the chemicals must be returned to the storeroom or properly disposed of. - D. Housekeeping, Maintenance, and Inspections - 1.
+Cleaning: Floors should be cleaned regularly.
+All experiment equipment must be properly cleaned and stored immediately after class conclusion - 2.
 Inspections: Formal housekeeping and chemical hygiene inspections by the Chemical Hygiene Officer should be held at least annually.
 Informal inspections should be held continually. - 3.
-Maintenance: Eye wash fountains, safety showers, and other safety equipment should be inspected and tested regularly.
+Maintenance: Eye wash fountains, safety showers, emergency gas shutoffs, and other safety equipment should be inspected and tested regularly.
 Records of testing and inspections should be maintained.
-Procedures to prevent restarting of out-of-services equipment should be established. - E. Protective Apparel and Equipment.
-These should be included for each laboratory (or provided for each student):

-Protective apparel compatible with the required degree of protection for substances being handled.
-This should include at least:

-a.
-Splash goggles

-- b.
-Chemical resistant aprons

-- c.
-Gloves

-- Hair Ties d.
+Procedures to prevent restarting out-of-service equipment should be established.
+Each inspection of safety equipment should be logged with the date and time of inspection. - E. Protective Apparel and Equipment: - 1.
+Protective apparel should be included for each laboratory (or provided for each student). - 2.
+Protective apparel should be compatible with the required degree of protection for substances being handled.
+This should include at least: - a.
+Splash goggles - b.
+Chemical resistant aprons - c.
+Gloves - d.
+Hair Ties